2 Nautical Days in Nice

 You can’t have a meal without following it up with a sweet treat, so return back into town after dinner and visit Amorino Gelato.
 If you’re staying at Michelle Et Julien's Airbnb, there’s conveniently a location right across the street!
 If I didn’t say this place was to die for, I’d be lying.
 Shamefully enough, during our two-day trip to Nice we came back to Amorino Gelato three times because it was just that good.

 I have two words for you: Gelato.
 Macarons.
-Yes, Amorino had the brilliant idea of combining two of the worlds greatest treats into one ultimate dessert, and if you’re already salivating just thinking about how good that sounds, you can upgrade and get a grandioso size that’s three times bigger than a regular macaron.
+Yes, Amorino had the brilliant idea of combining two of the world’s greatest treats into one ultimate dessert, and if you’re already salivating just thinking about how good that sounds, you can upgrade and get a grandioso size that’s three times bigger than a regular macaron.
 I know—this place might just be heaven on earth.
 By the time I walked in and ordered from the same cashier for the third time, I had tried the pistachio, paradise, and raspberry flavors.
-Each one was better than the next, and I’m heartbroken just realizing that I don’t know when I’ll get to taste these perfect morsels again.
-If you’re visiting Nice, do me a favor and get a grandioso gelato macaron for me.
+Each one was better than the next, and I’m heartbroken realizing I don’t know when I’ll get to taste these perfect morsels again.
+If you’re visiting Nice, do me a favor and get a grandioso gelato macaron for me!

 Day 2